Mumps (mumps). Causes, symptoms, treatment and prevention. Acute mumps Purulent mumps ICD 10

 arrow_upward

 Mumps was described by Hippocrates in the 5th century.
 BC.
-Hamilton (1790) identified the symptoms of CNS damage and orchitis as frequent manifestations of the disease.
-At the end of the XIX century. summarized data on the epidemiology, pathogenesis and clinical picture of mumps.
-A great contribution to the study of this problem was made by domestic scientists I.V.
+Hamilton (1790) identified symptoms of central nervous system damage and orchitis as frequent manifestations of the disease.
+At the end of the 19th century. data on the epidemiology, pathogenesis and clinical picture of mumps were summarized.
+Domestic scientists I.V.
 Troitsky, A.D.
 Romanov, N.F.
-Filatov.
+Filatov made a great contribution to the study of this problem.

 Etiology